Pressure Cooker Mixed Fruit and Pistachio Cake

 - 1-1/2 teaspoons ground cinnamon

 - 1/2 teaspoon baking soda

 - 1 can (8 ounces) jellied cranberry sauce

 - 1/3 cup packed brown sugar

 - Whipped cream, optional

 - In a bowl, whisk together dry ingredients.
-In another bowl, combine next seven ingredients.
+In another bowl, combine next 7 ingredients.
 Add cranberry mixture to flour mixture; stir until smooth.
 Add dried fruit and pistachios.

-- When finished cooking, allow pressure to naturally release for 15 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+- When finished cooking, allow pressure to naturally release for 15 minutes, then quick-release any remaining pressure.
 A toothpick inserted in center should come out clean.
 Remove baking dish to a wire rack.
 Cool 30 minutes before inverting onto a serving platter.

-- Cut into wedges with a serrated knife; if desired, serve with sweetened whipped cream.
+- Cut into wedges with a serrated knife; if desired, serve with whipped cream.